GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 my Linux machine.
 The same notifications on Windows with Firefox look like this:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/OQRchMO68ph6UV2Lovy0.png", alt="Notification with title and body text on Firefox on Windows", width="562", height="281" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/OQRchMO68ph6UV2Lovy0.png", alt="Notification with title and body text on Firefox on Windows.", width="562", height="281" %}

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/OQRchMO68ph6UV2Lovy0.png", alt="Notification with long title and body text on Firefox on Windows", width="562", height="281" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/OQRchMO68ph6UV2Lovy0.png", alt="Notification with long title and body text on Firefox on Windows.", width="562", height="281" %}

 ### Icon